Eduardo Pavlovsky

 He fled Argentina during the late 1970s during the National Reorganization Process military dictatorship of Jorge Rafael Videla following a series of threats.
 He lived in exile in Spain until a democratic government was restored during the late 1980s.

-His film credits as an actor included Tangos, the Exile of Gardel in 1986 and La nube in 1998, both of which were directed by Fernando Solanas.
+His film credits as an actor included Tangos, the Exile of Gardel in 1986 and The Cloud in 1998, both of which were directed by Fernando Solanas.
 Pavlovsky also published a novel, "Sentido contrario," in 1997.

 Eduardo Pavlovsky died in Buenos Aires on October 4, 2015, at age 81.

 His son Federico is an Argentine psychiatrist and journalist.